Behçet’s disease (BD) is a rare immune disorder that causes inflammation of the blood vessels. It can affect both arteries and veins of any size.

 It can be tough to diagnose Behçet’s disease because of how its symptoms vary from person to person.
 It is usually best identified by a rheumatologist.

-It is very important that BD is treated as early and aggressively as possible to prevent serious damage to blood vessels and the tissues that they in turn supply with blood.
+It is very important that Behçet’s disease is treated as early and aggressively as possible to prevent serious damage to blood vessels and the tissues that they in turn supply with blood.

 Behçet’s disease tends to flare: there may be periods where symptoms are well controlled and other times they flare up and get worse.
-In many patients, BD becomes less severe over time.
+In many patients, symptoms of the disease become less severe over time.

 It also tends to flare up and down.
-That means that many people with BD experience periods where their symptoms are well controlled and other times they flare up again.
+That means that many people with Behçet’s disease experience periods where their symptoms are well controlled and other times they flare up again.

 Like many other types of vasculitic (vasculitis family) diseases, the first symptoms that most people experience are similar to the flu.
 They might start feeling unwell and commonly have a fever, achiness, and perhaps weight loss.
 These symptoms can last for some time.
 As these symptoms are not specific, a diagnosis can be difficult in the early stages.